-Air New Zealand burning cash, needs help - Rob Fyfe
+Air New Zealand burning cash, needs help - former boss Rob Fyfe

 Former Air New Zealand chief executive Rob Fyfe says the airline will be burning cash and needs the country's help to get through the coronavirus crisis.

-Today it announced it will bring forward the closure of its London cabin crew base as a former chief executive warns the airline is burning cash.
+The airline today announced it would bring forward the closure of its London cabin crew base.

 The London base of 130 flight attendants is staffed mainly by a crew based in Britain and Europe and comes as the airline moves to make up to a third of its 12,500 staff redundant.